redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-secure-boot.md

 ```

 I now went through all the call frames and looked for something interesting (in search for some main loop).
 At frame 5 I noticed the use of `0xdeadbeefdeadbeef` (suspicious).
-Frame 7 checks a functions result and, depending on the output, calls another function with the string "Blocked".
+Frame 7 checks a functions result and, depending on the output, calls another function with the string "Blocked" as an argument.
 Therefore I assumed `0x67dae50` to be our password check routine we are interested in.

 ```
 0x067d4d2f      e81c610000     call 0x67dae50              ;[1]